alexfernandez/alexfernandez.github.io/permanent/cv.md

 ### 2012-08 to 2012-12: Freelancer

-After the adventure was mostly over, and we had failed to get rich in the process,
+After my entrepreneurship adventure was mostly over, and we failed to get rich in the process,
 I worked as a freelancer for Kimia writing a PHP backend and an Android app, while my friend [Diego Lafuente](https://twitter.com/tufosa)